Adult Education and Faith Formation

 “Sermons for Lunch” when we gather in the lounge after the 10:45 worship service for lunch and conversation.

 Short-term studies – usually meeting once a week for four to eight weeks.
 There are two regular groups – one meets on Sunday mornings at 9:30 am.; the other meets on Thursday mornings at 10:00 am.
 We also schedule additional short-term studies throughout the year.

 - “High Commitment” in-depth Bible studies, led by one of our co-pastors, requiring daily readings and “homework.”
 These usually begin in September and are offered both daytime and evening.
-For an example from the 2016-2017 season see this post.
-The sermon for May 21, 2017 included reflections from this season’s participants.
+For an example from an earlier season see this post.
+This sermon included reflections from that season’s participants.